9 February 2026 By Dr Paul Barrass

 • Set up automatic CDR imports so files are ready when you need them

-• Use automated payment collection to reduce manual chasing
+• Use automated payment collection and an automated late-payment chasing sequence to reduce manual chasing

 • Let the platform email invoices rather than sending them manually